by Olga Maystruk, Designer and Brand Strategist, and

 - use of end-tidal carbon dioxide detector; and

-- additional methods that might include esophageal detector device, ultrasound, or bronchoscopy.(3)
+- additional methods that might include esophageal detector device, ultrasound, or bronchoscopy.(1)

 The hospitalist maintained that all proper steps were taken to confirm the placement of the ETT.
 However, documentation in the medical record was incomplete and unable to fully support this statement.

-An additional documentation issue in this case included conflicting times entered in the patient’s chart, causing confusion as to exactly when actions were taken.
+An additional documentation issue included conflicting times entered in the patient’s chart, causing confusion as to exactly when actions were taken.
 For example, it was not clear when the radiology report was interpreted/read by the hospitalist.

 It is important that when physicians review diagnostic results that they document that the results have been reviewed and when they were read, as well as any additional treatment or testing that may be required as a result.